meangrape/fdb-wiki/FoundationDB-RPC-Layer-Requirements.md

 * Locality-aware fault tolerance of RPC server processes
 * Cluster awareness of the dependence on RPC server processes (i.e. it should be knowable at some level whether the client is using the RPC server processes and would therefore require them to be present for availability).
 * Counters for the various operations performed on each RPC server process (e.g. number of transactions, reads, mutations, commits, etc.)
+* Latencies of different operation types as observed from the RPC processes.
+This could be used as a more accurate replacement for the cluster-side measurements used to measure against latency SLOs.
+In particular, it would include more parts of the request chain without being subjected to client-side effects.
 * Statistics about the clients connected to a cluster via the RPC server processes
 * The ability of RPC processes to connect to the cluster
 * Maybe: version compatibility of each instance with the cluster